Access to Azure virtual networks from Azure Logic Apps using an integration service environment (ISE)

 - SAP (multi-tenant version)

 Also, make sure that you have network connectivity between the private endpoints and the computer from where you want to access the run history.
-Otherwise, when you try to view your logic app's run history, you get an error that says "Unexpected error.
+Otherwise, when you try to view your workflow's run history, you get an error that says "Unexpected error.
 Failed to fetch".

 For example, your client computer can exist inside the ISE's virtual network or inside a virtual network that's connected to the ISE's virtual network through peering or a virtual private network.

-External: Public endpoints permit calls to logic apps in your ISE where you can view and access inputs and outputs from logic apps' runs history from outside your virtual network.
+External: Public endpoints permit calls to logic app workflows in your ISE where you can view and access inputs and outputs from logic apps' runs history from outside your virtual network.
 If you use network security groups (NSGs), make sure they're set up with inbound rules to allow access to the run history's inputs and outputs.
-For more information, see Enable access for ISE.

 To determine whether your ISE uses an internal or external access endpoint, on your ISE's menu, under Settings, select Properties, and find the Access endpoint property:

-Logic apps, built-in triggers, built-in actions, and connectors that run in your ISE use a fixed pricing plan that differs from the consumption-based pricing plan.
-For more information, see Logic Apps pricing model.
-For pricing rates, see Logic Apps pricing.
+Logic apps, built-in triggers, built-in actions, and connectors that run in your ISE use a fixed pricing plan that differs from the Consumption pricing plan.
+For more information, see Azure Logic Apps pricing model.
+For pricing rates, see Azure Logic Apps pricing.

 Integration accounts with ISE